-Ganglionic cysts are fluid filled cysts that are common on the lateral aspect of the ankle and on the top of the foot.
+Ganglionic cysts (ganglion cysts) are fluid-filled cysts that are common on the lateral aspect of the ankle and on the top of the foot.
 Clinicians and surgeons believe that ganglionic cysts are derived from weakened areas of tendon sheath.
-The weakening in the tendon sheath allows for herniation of the fluid within the tendon sheath out into free space forming a fluid filled cyst.
-Ganglionic cysts are not specific to the foot and are found at other location in the body, particularly the wrist.
-Ganglionic cysts affect men and women equally and are commonly found between the ages of 25 and 60 years of age.
+The weakening in the tendon sheath allows for herniation of the fluid within the tendon sheath out into free space forming a fluid-filled cyst.
+Ganglionic cysts are not specific to the foot and are found at other locations in the body, particularly the wrist.
+Ganglionic cysts affect men and women equally and are commonly found between the ages of 25 and 60 years.

 Causes and contributing factors

 Although there is no consensus in the literature, most authors agree that ganglionic cysts are due to trauma to the tendon sheath.
 Trauma to the sheath results in loss of integrity of the sheath and the ability for fluid to herniate into free space.

 If asymptomatic, many patients choose to ignore a ganglionic cyst.
 If the ganglionic cyst becomes painful, treatment options include aspiration of the cyst or surgical excision.
 Aspiration of a ganglionic cyst is a common office procedure.
 Following aspiration, a steroid injection is often used to fill the cyst.
 Steroid is used in an attempt to scar the pedicle of the cyst to destroy the communication between the ganglionic cyst and the tendon.
 Aspiration of ganglionic cysts with instillation of steroid is a common practice, but only successful in about 50% of cases.(1)